-China’s ‘Wolf Warrior’ strives to be first with coronavirus vaccine
+‘Wolf Warrior’ strives to make China first with coronavirus vaccine

 Chen, for one, appears conscious that she’s in a race, saying her efforts would be no slower than the 12-week time frame that President Trump set for American researchers.

-CanSino Biologics, a company based in Tianjin that is working with Chen, said Tuesday that it is looking for volunteers to test its vaccine, a genetically engineered recombinant adenovirus vector labeled “Ad5 ncov.”
+CanSino Biologics, a company based in Tianjin that is working with Chen, said Tuesday that it’s looking for volunteers to test its vaccine, a genetically engineered recombinant adenovirus vector labeled “Ad5-nCoV.”

-Chen, who is 54, is credited in China with developing a nasal spray that helped protect health-care workers against severe acute respiratory syndrome (SARS) in 2003 and with making significant contributions to treating Ebola during the 2014-16 outbreak.
+Chen, 54, is credited in China with developing a nasal spray that helped protect health-care workers against severe acute respiratory syndrome (SARS) in 2003 and with making significant contributions to treating Ebola during the 2014-16 outbreak.

 She went to Wuhan on Jan.
 26, days after the government conceded the virus could be transmitted between people, and has since been working at the Wuhan Institute of Virology to develop a vaccine.

-Her efforts have been lauded in state media as the most promising among nine possible treatments that Chinese scientists are developing.
+State media have lauded her efforts as the most promising among nine possible treatments that Chinese scientists are developing.

-One Shanghai-based expert, Xu Jianqing, has given himself a shot of a vaccine he had tested in mice and monkeys.
-But Xu has said that, unlike with SARS and the Middle East respiratory syndrome, the host and the pathway of the novel coronavirus remain unclear, hampering vaccine development.
+One Shanghai-based researcher, Xu Jianqing, has given himself a shot of a vaccine he first tested in mice and monkeys.
+But he has said that, unlike with SARS and Middle East respiratory syndrome, the host and the pathway of the novel coronavirus remain unclear, hampering vaccine development.

-Scientists say the coronavirus is most likely to have begun in bats and jumped to an intermediate carrier, perhaps pangolins, before mutating into a form that humans could catch.
+Scientists say the coronavirus is most likely to have begun in bats and then jumped to an intermediate carrier, perhaps pangolins, before mutating into a form that humans could catch.

-Chen has said that the earliest her team can start clinical trials is April.
-But there is little detail about what trials have been commenced — and whether Chen received her own vaccine.
+Chen has said the earliest her team can start clinical trials is April.
+But there’s little detail about what trials have begun — and whether Chen received her own vaccine.

 Commentators have expressed skepticism online, suggesting that the photo showing her receiving an injection was dated and doubting that a rapid solution was possible.

-But viewing this as a competition was the wrong approach, said Leo Poon, professor of public health laboratory sciences at Hong Kong University.
+Leo Poon, professor of public health laboratory sciences at Hong Kong University, said viewing the development of a vaccine as a competition is the wrong approach.

 “It’s always good to have multiple vaccines being developed at the same time so that we have options and can see which one is best,” he said.
-“Determining whether vaccines are safe to use takes quite a lot of effort, and you can’t just vaccinate 10 people and say that it’s safe.”
+“Determining whether vaccines are safe to use takes quite a lot of effort. . . .
+You can’t just vaccinate 10 people and say that it’s safe.”

-Even with seasonal flu prevention, it took about six months to develop a vaccine against the H1N1 strain in 2009, Poon said.
+Even with seasonal flu prevention, Poon noted, it took about six months to develop a vaccine against the H1N1 strain in 2009.

-The contest over vaccine development comes as relations between the world’s two largest economies plumb new depths.
+Relations between the world’s two largest economies are plumbing new depths.

-With a tentative trade deal signed Jan.
-15, analysts like Carla Freeman, U.S.-China chair at the Library of Congress, hoped that the United States and China had overcome a key area of dispute and could work together on issues of common concern, such as North Korea.
+After a tentative trade deal was signed Jan.
+15, analysts such as Carla Freeman, U.S.-China chair at the Library of Congress, hoped the United States and China had overcome a key area of dispute and could now work together on issues of common concern, such as North Korea.

-But these hopes withered with the tensions that erupted as the severity of the virus became known, escalating as President Trump called it the “Chinese virus” and Chinese diplomats openly suggest biological warfare by American soldiers.
+But those hopes withered as the severity of the coronavirus became known, prompting tensions that only worsened as Trump continued to call it the “Chinese virus” and Chinese diplomats openly suggested biological warfare by American soldiers.

-As the friction has grown, both sides have expelled the other’s journalists in tit-for-tat retaliation.
+As the friction has increased, each side has expelled the other’s journalists in tit-for-tat retaliation.

-“There is a huge amount at stake,” said Freeman, noting that the tensions could spur China to divert or restrict sales of supplies such as protective gear for medical personnel and the active ingredients in prescription medicines, including antibiotics.
+“There is a huge amount at stake,” Freeman said.
+She noted that the tensions could spur China to divert or restrict sales of supplies such as protective gear for medical personnel and the active ingredients in prescription medicines, including antibiotics.

 “This crisis might have been an opportunity for the U.S. and China to push the reset button on their relationship,” she said.
 “Unfortunately, amid politics on both sides, that opportunity appears lost.”